Simplified issue life insurance

 How much coverage can you get with simplified issue whole life insurance?

-Death benefit amounts for simplified issue life insurance range from approximately $2,000 to $50,000.
+Coverage amounts for simplified issue life insurance can range from $2,000 to $50,000, but it depends on the insurer.

 Authors